Sacramento, California Population 2020

-Sacramento is the capital of California and the seat of government for Sacramento County.
+Sacramento is the capital of the state of California and the seat of government for Sacramento County.
 Sacramento is also the 6th largest city in California and the 35th largest in the country.
-In 2014, the estimated population of Sacramento is 485,000.
+The current estimated population of Sacramento was 508,529.

 At the 2010 census, the population of Sacramento was 466,488.
-This population is estimated to have grown to 485,000.
+This population is estimated to have recently grown to just over 501,000 residents.
 The urban Sacramento area has a population of 1.44 million while the Sacramento metropolitan area -- which includes seven counties -- has an estimated population of 2.66 million.
-This is the fourth largest metropolitan area in California after Los Angeles, San Francisco and San Diego, and the 27th largest in the United States.
+This is the fourth largest metro area in California after Los Angeles, San Francisco and San Diego, and the 27th largest in the United States.